 \subsection{Implementation details}

-We implemented our pipeline that supports training for Meta-World on top of the code-base provided by \citet{schmied_learning_2023}.
+We implemented our pipeline that supports training on Meta-World on top of the code-base provided by \citet{schmied_learning_2023}.
 Our custom implementation supports training LoRA, DoRA and EVA.
 Furthermore, we leverage the \texttt{peft} library \citep{mangrulkar_peft_2022} to train the remaining methods.

 For our experiments on Meta-World, we use a GPT2-like network architecture \citep{radford_language_2019} with 4 Transformer layers, 8 heads, and hidden dimension of 512 resulting in 16M parameters.
-We use a context of 50 time steps, which amounts to a sequence length of 200, as each timestep contains states, actions, rewards and RTGs.
-We embed states, actions, rewards and return-to-gos (RTGs) using separate linear embedding layers per modality, as proposed by \citet{chen_decision_2021}.
+We use a context of 50 time steps, which amounts to a sequence length of 200, as each timestep contains states, actions, rewards, and RTGs.
+We embed states, actions, rewards, and return-to-gos (RTGs) using separate linear embedding layers per modality, as proposed by \citet{chen_decision_2021}.
 We train with a batch size of 128 using a constant learning rate of $1e^{-4}$, 4000 linear warm-up steps followed by a cosine decay to $1e^{-6}$, using the AdamW optimizer \citep{loshchilov_adamw_2018}.
-We employ gradient clipping of 0.25, weight decay of 0.01, and a dropout rate of 0.2.
+We employ a gradient clipping of 0.25, a weight decay of 0.01, and a dropout rate of 0.2.
 Our DT implementation employs global position embedding.
-For every task, we set the target return to the maximum return achieved in the respective training datasets, as proposed by \citep{schmied_learning_2023}.
-Furthermore, we employ mixed-precision \citep{micikevicius2017mixed} and flash-attention \citep{dao2023flashattention} to speed-up training.
+For each task, we set the target return to the maximum return achieved in the respective training datasets, as proposed by \citep{schmied_learning_2023}.
+Furthermore, we employ mixed precision \citep{micikevicius2017mixed} and flash attention \citep{dao2023flashattention} to speed up the training.

 We first \textbf{pre-train} a DT on all MT40 tasks (80M transitions) for 1M updates via next-action prediction by minimizing the mean-squared error.
-The resulting pre-trained model attains an average success rate of 80\% across all MT40 tasks.
-Then we \textbf{fine-tune} the DT on each of the CW10 down-stream tasks for 100K updates with the same set of hyperparameters as used for pre-training.
+The resulting pre-trained model achieves an average success rate of 80\% across all MT40 tasks.
+Then we \textbf{fine-tune} the DT on each of the CW10 downstream tasks for 100K updates with the same set of hyperparameters as used for pre-training.
 We run all our experiments on a public research cluster with 4xA100-40GB GPU nodes.
-A single fine-tuning run with EVA for one task takes roughly 1 hour on one A100.
+A single EVA fine-tuning run for one task takes roughly 1 hour on an A100.